Special feature: Easily understand air pollution

 What is a VOC (volatile organic compound)?

-Many pollutants are identified by the acronym VOC, the best known is benzene.
-It is also the only regulated pollutant to date.
+Many pollutants are identified under the acronym VOC, the best known is benzene.
+It is also the only pollutant regulated to date.

-A VOC substance is a substance which is both defined by its composition (organic), and by its volatility (it can change from a solid state to a gaseous state under normal conditions of pressure and temperature).
+A VOC substance is a substance which is defined both by its composition (organic), and by its volatility (it can pass from a solid state to a gaseous state under normal conditions of pressure and temperature).

-Some 400 different types of volatile organic compounds can be found in the air today, and several thousand substances in commerce meet the definition of VOCs.
+Some 400 different types of volatile organic compounds can be found in the air today, and several thousand substances in commerce meet the definition of VOC.

 What about heavy metals?

-This term is used when talking about air pollution because it can be found in the form of very fine dust and can be toxic in high concentrations.
+This term is used when we talk about air pollution because it can be found in the form of very fine dust and can be toxic in high concentrations.

 To be more precise about their composition, in European law, they are defined as such:

-“A heavy metal means any compound of antimony, arsenic, cadmium, hexavalent chromium, copper, lead, mercury, nickel, selenium, tellurium, thallium and tin, as well as these materials in metallic form, insofar as they are classified as dangerous substances. »
+“A heavy metal means any compound of antimony, arsenic, cadmium, hexavalent chromium, copper, lead, mercury, nickel, selenium, tellurium, thallium and tin, as well as these materials in metallic form, provided they are classified as dangerous substances. »

-Now that we have listed the different pollutants that make up our air, let's see which ones are monitored and regulated, and how they are identified in France.
+Now that we have listed the different pollutants that make up our air, let's see which ones are monitored and regulated, and how they are recorded in France.

 Multiple chimneys emitting air pollution smoke